Causal Holography of Traversing Flows: Trivia: traversing, boundary generic, and traversally generic vector fields

-In this paper, we consider an important subclass of traversing fields which we call \emph{traversally generic} (see Definition 3.2 from \cite{K2}).
-Such fields admit special flow-adjusted coordinate systems, in which the boundary is given by a quite special polynomial equations (see formula (\ref{eq2.4})) and the trajectories are parallel to one of the preferred coordinates' axis (see \cite{K2}, Lemma 3.4).
+In this paper, we consider also an important subclass of traversing and boundary generic fields, which we call {\sf traversally generic} (see Definition \ref{traversally_generic} below or Definition 3.2 from \cite{K2}).
+Such fields admit special flow-adjusted coordinate systems, in which the boundary is given by quite special polynomial equations (see formula (\ref{eq_dX})) and the trajectories are parallel to the preferred coordinate axis (see \cite{K2}, Lemma 3.4).